12 Tips to Reduce Your Child's Stress and Anxiety

 8. Encourage your child to express his/her anxiety.

 If your child says that he or she is worried or scared, don't say "No you're not!" or "You're fine."
 That doesn't help your child.
 Instead, it is likely to make your child believe that you do not listen or do not understand him/her.
 Instead, validate your child's experience by saying things like, "Yes, you seem scared.
 What are you worried about?"
 Then have a discussion about your child's emotions and fears.

 Once you have validated your child's emotions and demonstrated that you understand your child's experience and are listening to what your child has to say, help your child to problem solve.
 This does not mean solving the problem for your child.
 It means helping your child to identify possible solutions.
 If your child can generate solutions, that is great.
 If not, generate some potential solutions for your child and ask your child to pick the solution that he or she thinks would work best.

 Children look to their parents to determine how to react in situations.
 We've all seen a young child trip and fall and then look to their parent to see how to react.
 If the parent seems concerned, the child cries.
 This is because the child is looking to their parent for a signal of how to react to the situation.
 Children of all ages pick up on their parent's emotions and resonate with them.
 If you are anxious, your child will pick up on that anxiety and experience an increase in his/her own anxiety.
 So when you want to reduce your child's anxiety, you must manage your own anxiety.
 This may mean deliberately slowing down your own speech, taking a few deep breaths to relax, and working to ensure that your facial expression conveys that you are calm.

-If you think that your child is suffering from an anxiety disorder or experiencing a high level of stress or you need the help of a therapist please see the following resources:
+If you think that your child is suffering from an anxiety disorder or experiencing a high level of stress — or if you need the help of a therapist — please see the following resources.

 Copyright Amy Przeworski